JohnLeber/DJ-Scratch-Sample/README.md

 **Building the application**

 1) [Intel's IPP library](https://software.seek.intel.com/performance-libraries) must be installed first.
-If Intel IPP is not isntalled, close Visual Studio before installing it.
+If Intel IPP is not installed, close Visual Studio before installing it.
 After installing Intel IPP, open the Project Settings in Visual Studio 2019 and under **Configuration Properties** make sure there is an entry called **Intel Performance Libraries** and check that the **Use Intel IPP** option is set to **Single-threaded Static Library**.
 2) The project was written using Visual studio 2019 (make sure the desktop C++ and MFC options are installed).

 **Credits**